-Lunch Problems: Grades prekindergarten through grade 2.
-In prekindergarten through Grade 2, the class likely will focus on a central question, which could be motivated by student interest, but then is identified, selected, or articulated by the teacher.
+In prekindergarten through grade 2, the class likely will focus on a central question, which could be motivated by student interest but then is identified, selected, or articulated by the teacher.
 For example, to focus the discussion in the Lunch problem, the teacher could have students discuss a food that they all eat, such as carrots.
 Once the decision has been made to think about carrots, the modeling problem can be expressed in the form of a focusing question.
-The question could be quantitative, such as "how many carrots should be in the lunch," or qualitative, such as "which foods go best with carrots?"
+The question could be quantitative, such as "How many carrots should be in a lunch?," or qualitative, such as "Do the students in our class like carrots?"
 Either way, the goal is to use mathematics to answer the question.

-The question about how many carrots should be in the lunch is intentionally open.
-To determine a reasonable answer to the question "how many carrots should be in the lunch," students might collect data from their lunches.
+The question about how many carrots should be in a lunch is intentionally open.
+To determine a reasonable answer to the question "How many carrots should be in a lunch?,"

+students might collect data from their lunches.
 They might count the number of carrots in their lunches each day in a particular week.
 Very young students might be able, for example, to count and place the same number of stickers for a histogram as the number of carrots in their group's lunches.
 Graphing can be done as a whole class until students are ready to try it independently.
 A final important step is to move beyond recording the data to deciding what information or conclusions can be drawn from the visual representations of information.
 The class might even decide that they want to collect more information about carrots or about a different lunch item.
+Teachers have observed that students have many ways of justifying how to distribute a set of objects and that they don't always (a) give everyone the same amount or (b) use up all of the supply.
+Interesting conversations can occur about what can be done with extras, which later can tie in more directly with division.